CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 ### How long will it take to obtain a permanent identifier and publish my
 data?

-Providing that your dataset is in good order and ready to be published, the process may take up to one week, as it may involve a dialogue with the CyVerse data curators.
-If your data is well organized and the metadata is complete and accurate, the process will be much faster (usually 1-2 days).
-It is best to submit your request at least one week before you need the identifier (e.g., for a manuscript submission) or longer for very large of complex datasets.
+Provided that your dataset is in good order and ready to be published, the process may take up to one week, as it may involve a dialogue with the CyVerse data curators.
+If your data is well organized and the metadata is complete and accurate, the process will be much faster (usually 1-2 business days).
+It is best to submit your request at least one week before you need the identifier (e.g., for a manuscript submission) or more for very large of complex datasets.

 ### Can I publish different versions of my data?

 Yes.
 Each new version must be documented, and will be assigned a new permanent identifier that references the original dataset.
-For new versions, contact us at <doi@cyverse.org>.
+For new versions, contact us at <learning@cyverse.org>.

 ### How small or big should my data be to be published?

 The size of the dataset is
 less important than its utility to the scientific community.
-Although there is no lower size limit for requesting a DOI or ARK, the default upper size limit for data allocations on CyVerse is 100GB.
+Although there is no lower size limit for requesting a DOI, the default upper size limit for data allocations on CyVerse is 100GB.
 If you are interested in depositing a larger dataset, please request an increased data allocation before requesting a permanent identifier.